 PIN for Contactless ATM Transactions

-In most cases, contactless ATM transactions do not require a Personal Identification Number (PIN).
+Contactless ATM transactions usually do not require a Personal Identification Number (PIN).
 The convenience of contactless technology lies in its ability to expedite transactions by eliminating the need for a PIN or signature.
 Instead, the process relies on secure communication and, in some cases, additional authentication methods.

 To enhance security, many contactless ATM transactions incorporate biometric authentication methods.
-This means that, in addition to tapping your card or device, you may need to provide a biometric identifier such as a fingerprint or facial recognition to complete the transaction.
+This means that, besides tapping your card or device, you may need to provide a biometric identifier such as a fingerprint or facial recognition to complete the transaction.
 This adds an extra layer of protection against unauthorized use.

-To further safeguard your account, contactless ATM transactions often come with transaction limits.
-These limits restrict the amount of money you can withdraw or the value of transactions you can perform in a single day.
+Contactless ATM transactions often come with transaction limits to safeguard your account further.
+These limits restrict the amount of money you can withdraw or the value of transactions you can perform daily.
 Banks set these limits to mitigate the risk associated with contactless transactions.

 Using Contactless ATMs Safely